 Students in AP Calculus will demonstrate proficiency in the following categories: limits and their properties; definition of derivative; differentiation; applications of differentiation; indefinite integrals; definite integrals; transcendental functions; and applications of definite integral.
 Upon completion of the course, qualifying students will have the opportunity to gain college credit through the AP Calculus test administered by the College Board.
-The fee will be charged to the student's account at the end of the school year if the test is taken.
+A \$100.00 fee will be charged to the student's account at the beginning of the school year to cover testing costs.